summea/ideal/README.md

 MIT (Please check LICENSE file for license information.)

 ## Goal
-To have a small-footprint framework that allows me to create, read, update, and delete in a compact fashion.
+Build a small-footprint framework that allows one to create, read, update, and delete in a compact fashion.